4 HIV in mother and baby

 - Help HIV positive mothers give ARVs to their babies correctly.

-- Check that all infants born to HIV positive mothers have an PCR test at 6 weeks old and are closely followed up at clinic if the test is positive.
+- Check that all infants born to HIV positive mothers have an PCR test at birth, 10 weeks old and 6 weeks after the last breast feed and are closely followed up at clinic with an adult rapid test at 18 months.

 Community healthcare workers have an important role to play in supporting HIV positive mothers.